heliocastro/kde2/README.md

 - There's a issue as Qt2 didn't recognize ARGB visuals on thos times ( of course ! ), so thanks to Gustavo Boiko that found the issue.
 So, if you do intend to run software like Qt designer, export this on command line:
   `XLIB_SKIP_ARGB_VISUALS=1`
 - Compilation depends on byacc.
-ONe of the sources are not ported to modern bison/flex.
-Thanks to @EXl for pinting this out
+One of the sources are not ported to modern bison/flex.
+Thanks to @EXl for pointing this out

 **kdelibs** is done with some remarks: